School Leaders How to Support PLD’s Implementation

-Students rely on both their classroom teachers and the school leadership team to properly implement programs that will help them achieve critical literacy skills.
+It is the role of the School Leader to support classroom teachers to properly implement programs that will help them achieve critical literacy skills.
 For this reason, PLD has specific programs and processes for both classroom teachers at a primary school level and for school leaders, to assist in a cohesive school-wide implementation.

 Additionally, to Support Classroom Teachers we Offer:

 - Training – Every teacher needs to be prepared with appropriate professional development – at a minimum, we recommend taking the year-level specific online course.

 - Evidence-Based Programs – We provide a full range of literacy, oral language, and movement & motor programs, aligned with the downloadable Teaching Sequence Manuals, for purchase targeted by year level, written & created in Australia.
 This will clearly answer the question of what to teach, when to teach it and how to cater for the range in ability? within classes in a handy week-by-week, term-by-term sequence.

 - Screening & Tracking – Tracking student progress is an essential component of the PLD process.
 The screening and reporting process, at a classroom level, helps teachers identify the targeted teaching that each student requires.
 Refer to the year-level specific Screening & Tracking Manuals and download our ready-to-use Tracking Sheets.